2023 WMF World Cup: Draw

-Originally, the teams that were supposed to participate in the championship were Brazil, who were supposed to defend their silver medals from 2019.
-Lebanon and Tunisia withdrew because of the presence of Israel.
-Israel, who did not travel to the venue due to the Gaza war.
+Originally, the teams that were supposed to participate in the championship were Brazil, who were supposed to defend their silver medals from 2019; Lebanon and Tunisia, who withdrew because of the presence of Israel; and Israel, who did not travel to the venue due to the Gaza war.

-The Brazilians were replaced Oman, Israel was replaced by Algeria, Tunisia was replaced by Kuwait and Lebanon was replaced by Bahrain, who withdrew a few days before the start of the tournament and was replaced by Sudan.
+The Brazilians were replaced by Oman, Israel was replaced by Algeria, Tunisia was replaced by Kuwait and Lebanon was replaced by Bahrain, who withdrew a few days before the start of the tournament and was replaced by Sudan.
 For all the replaced teams, it was not only their first participation in the WMF World Cup, but also their first international matches.